heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 create a trip planner.
 Multiple services, such as the [Mobility Database](https://database.mobilitydata.org/) exist, which already provide a large number of feeds for different countries and transportation methods.
-As stated above, the goal of this project is to fill the gap of timetables, which are not published in a GTFS feed, but in a PDF (usually used for print) and considering the ever-changing nature of these timetables, manual extraction is not feasible.\
+As stated above, the goal of this project is to fill the gap of timetables, which are not published in a GTFS feed, but in a PDF (usually used for print) and considering the ever-changing nature of these timetables, manual extraction is not feasible, either.\
 GTFS is the de-facto standard for transit data, so exporting it in this format makes sense.

-[//]: # (Just using shell here, to add some highlighting)

 ###### GTFS example

-This example shows a small (and truncated) excerpt of some GTFS files.
+This example shows a small (and truncated) excerpt of a very simple GTFS feed.
 The exact format for each file can be found [here](https://developers.google.com/transit/gtfs/reference#dataset_files).

 - `stops.txt` contains all information about the stops, including their location
 - `routes.txt` contains the name and type (here: 1 for 'Tram') for a route
-- `calendar.txt` contains between which start-/end-date and at which days service is active
+- `calendar.txt` defines, between which start-/end-date and at which days service is active
 - `trips.txt` maps routes to service days.
-Here, the trip with id "26" occurs on weekdays with the route 'Laßbergstraße-Moosweiher' described in `routes.txt`
+Here, the trip with id "26" occurs on all weekdays with the route 'Laßbergstraße-Moosweiher' described in `routes.txt`
 - `stop_times.txt` contains the exact times, at which the trip is supposed to arrive from and depart to each stop